codenisst/destiny2-pic-discord-bot/README.md

 # Discord-bot "Destiny2Pic".

-Parses images from the specified public group in the social network "VKontakte" and sends them to the server channel in Discord from which the request was received.
+Parse posts with images from the specified public groups in the social network "VKontakte" and sends them to the server channel in Discord, from which the command was received.

-This bot was developed for a specific task, but note that it can be adapted for parsing any data from social network "VKontakte" (via VK API).
+This bot was developed for a specific task, but note that it can be adapted for parsing any data from the social network VKontakte.

-ATTENTION: The bot requires unique data, such as "botToken", "mainRole", "userId", "access_token", "domain", in botConfig.properties and vkConfig.properties files (users whose role name is specified in the "mainRole" field can control the bot).
+ATTENTION: The bot requires unique data such as "botToken", "mainRole", "userId", "accessToken" in the botConfig.properties and vkConfig.properties files (users with a role, users whose role name is specified in the "mainRole" field can use a wider bot functionality).

 Learn more here -> [Discord API](https://discord.com/developers), [VK API](https://dev.vk.com/api/access-token/getting-started)